 The Qualifying Exam is an important part of the process of admission to candidacy.
-The oral exam seeks to give the student an opportunity to exhibit a broad knowledge of physics and an in-depth understanding of a particular area of physics that is not the one of her/his thesis research.
-The student should exhibit command of the material, an ability to extract the essential elements of a relatively recent development in physics, and the capacity to present this material to an audience of general professionals in a way that demonstrates his or her expertise.
-It is required that students schedule the exam for the Spring quarter of their second year.
+The oral exam seeks to give the student an opportunity to exhibit a broad knowledge of physics and an in-depth understanding of a particular area of physics that is not the one of their thesis research.
+The student should exhibit command of the material, an ability to extract the essential elements of a relatively recent development in physics, and the capacity to present this material to an audience of general professionals in a way that demonstrates their expertise.
+It is required that students schedule the exam for the Winter or Spring quarter of their second year.
 To learn more about the exam, please review the policy (below):

 Qualifying Exam FAQs